utdata/icj-cli-tools/lectures/bash/bash-02-moving-around.md

 A couple of things about this:

 - You have listed the contents of the `icj` directory without being inside of it.
 You can list the contents of any folder on your computer if you know the path to it.
 In fact, you can do any command on a file or folder if you know its path.
 - If you try to name a directory with a **space** in it, you'll not get what you want unless you put quotes around it.
-Because of this, I avoid using spaces in files and folders.
-I try to avoid capitalization, too, because sometimes it matters.
+Because of this, I avoid using spaces in files and folders and use `-` or `_` instead.
+I avoid capitalization, too, because sometimes it matters, especially on PCs.

 Now, let's go inside the `icj` folder: